kabalin/moodle-filter_akamaitoken/README.md

 moodle-filter_akamaitoken
 =========================

-This filter enables viewing protected media content by adding Akamai Edge Authorisation Tokens to HLS media URLs.
+This filter enables viewing protected media stream delivered by Akamai Media Services.
+It is generating and adding Akamai Edge Authorization token to HLS stream URL, so that it is validated by Edge server to permit playback using the media player of your choice.